vasshorin/VPD-Comm/index.md

 ## Who is it for?

 * This guide aims at CST Term 1 students with minimal to no prior knowledge of relational databases who want to use it before taking database class.
-* Developers or small companies looking into implementing a db in their projects.
+* Developers or small companies looking into implementing a mysql database in their projects.

 ## Prerequisites